 Now, it’s time to help your kids understand how to move forward.
 It’s time for conversations about empathy and the importance of treating every person with kindness and respect.
 It’s time to talk with your kids about what it means to win with grace and lose with dignity.
 It’s time to show them with our own actions how to mend fences and build bridges.

 Certainly it’s easier to talk about these values than it is to live them.
 These past several months, the bar for civil discourse and good behavior has rested at a deeply concerning low.
 Grown-ups may be forgiven for feeling a little cynical and too depleted to hoist themselves back up on the high road.
 But as parents working to help kids become the best version of themselves, we must lead by example and demonstrate the behavior we want our kids to emulate.
+We must call out bad behavior by adults and help kids understand why it is wrong.

 Setting aside the negativity that may pull us like a magnet, let’s seize the chance to help our kids move forward with optimism.
 Let’s show them how to relate to others—even to those with whom they disagree—with care and sensitivity.
 Let’s return to the basic building blocks of civility with these seven simple steps you can share with your kids to help them get started.